gangadhara691/Dedalu-MCP-PII-layer/README.md

 Dedalu Labs SDK Quickstart
 ==========================

-This repo provisions a `dedalu` virtual environment with the `dedalus-labs` SDK preinstalled and provides two runnable examples that mirror the official quick-start snippets.
+This repo provisions a `dedalu` virtual environment with the `dedalus-labs` SDK preinstalled and provides runnable examples that mirror the official quick-start snippets.

 Prerequisites
 -------------

 * Python 3.11+
-* A Dedalus API key stored in an `.env` file (see below)
+* Dedalus API key stored in an `.env` file (see below)

 Environment Setup
 -----------------